dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0.md

 ### Database scalar function mapping

-Preview 2 includes an important contribution from [Paul Middleton](https://github.com/pmiddleton) which enables mapping database scalar functions to method stubs so that they can be used in LINQ queries and translated to SQL.
+EF Core 2.0 includes an important contribution from [Paul Middleton](https://github.com/pmiddleton) which enables mapping database scalar functions to method stubs so that they can be used in LINQ queries and translated to SQL.

 Here is a brief description of how the feature can be used: